If are looking to start an online business, but want to better understand what you'll be getting into, you are in the right place.

 Most of those blogs are just individual operators, but many are generating thousands or even tens of thousands of dollars per month.

 When it comes to blogging you can start small and work your way bigger.
-If you want to learn how, check out my detailed article on passive income blogging.
+If you want to learn how, check out my detailed article on How to Start a Blog From Scratch.

 Another huge area for online business is SaaS (which stands for software as a service).
 Basically, you create some software code (or hire someone to do so for you) that performs a service and then you sell it to people who need that service.
 Adobe and Salesforce are some of the largest SaaS providers in the U.S. If you work in corporate America, you have probably heard of these online businesses – their SaaS applications are very widely used.